irydium/irydium/README.md

 [![Build Status](https://github.com/irydium/irydium/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/irydium/irydium/actions?query=workflow%3Abuild-and-test)
 [![Join the chat at https://gitter.im/irydium/community](https://badges.gitter.im/irydium/community.svg)](https://gitter.im/irydium/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+_note: this project is in very early alpha, and as such is subject to API changes and restructuring without notice._

 Irydium is a set of tooling designed to allow people to create interactive documents using web technologies.
-It will feel familiar to those coming from environments like [Jupyter](https://jupyter.org/), but has some key differences.
+It will feel familiar to those coming from environments like [Jupyter](https://jupyter.org/), but has some key differences:

 - The input process is a markdown document (using the [MyST](https://jupyterbook.org/content/myst.html) flavour of Markdown).